kirbyfan64/github-transition-pep/pep-NNNN.rst

 Since moving to GitHub also entails moving to Git [#git]_, we must decide what tools and commands we will run to translate a Mercurial repository to Git.
-The exact tools and steps to use are an open issue: `Tools and commands to move from Mercurial to Git`_.
+The exact tools and steps to use are an open issue; see `Tools and commands to move from Mercurial to Git`_.

 CLA enforcement
 '''''''''''''''